Dr. Tony Attwood

 Meeting Dr. Baker, he was very excited and interested about the DiscJam.
 He immediately saw potential and specific ways that it could be used with patients he works with.
 In conversation, he helped us think of a hide and go seek game that DiscJam owners currently use today!

 “there isn’t a single kid in the elementary level who doesn’t love them"

 Lucas Steuber, MA-T MS CCC/SLP, is a Speech-Language Pathologist who works as an educational technology consultant in addition to maintaining a private practice and serving under contract in the public schools in Washington State through the fantastic organization PediaStaff.
 He is the director of clinical research and development for the iOS app FreeSpeech, which was the first special education iOS app to be featured by Apple in the “Best New App” category overall and won best of show in its category at CES Asia in 2016.
-He also serves on multiple nonprofit boards, including sitting on the strategic planning and external planning committees of the Autism Society of America.
+He also serves on multiple nonprofit boards, including the strategic planning and external planning committees of the Autism Society of America.
 For more information visit www.lukesteuber.com, or contact him at email@example.com.

 Lucas Steuber believes that “there isn’t a single kid in the elementary level who doesn’t love them.. the DiscJam and Eli have become a reward… [they] are a great sensory experience”.
 Lucas works with children from infancy to early adulthood in the areas of speech, language, and social thinking.
 He specializes in design and intervention of augmentative and alternative communication, as well as low-incidence disorders.
 Check out Lucas’ website to learn more about his renounced writing, speaking, news interviews, clinical case studies, and more!